Josephine Skriver Flaunts Flawless Figure In Skimpy Black Bikini

 “Looks so peaceful, hope you are having fun,” added a third fan.

-“Lovely lady, and beautiful place,” a fourth individual asserted, following their words with a string of rose and heart-eyes emoji.
+“Lovely lady, and beautiful place,” a fourth individual asserted, following their words with a string of rose and heart-eyed emoji.

 The lingerie model has taken to social media to share a number of stunning posts in the past few days.

-On August 29, she wowed fans once more after she shared two images of herself in nude lingerie, as reported by The Inquisitr.
+On August 29, she wowed followers after she shared two images of herself in nude lingerie, as reported by The Inquisitr.
 That slideshow has received more than 175,000 likes, proving to be a hit with fans.